sockcymbal/QuestionImprover/README.md

 ## Prompt 1: Persona Selection
 ```
 Consider the following question with careful attention to its nuances and underlying themes.

+Question: {question}

-Your task is to thoughtfully select 3 expert personas from the provided list, ensuring that each one
+Carefully select 3 expert personas from the following list.
+Envision how their expertise can intertwine, forming a rich tapestry
-brings a distinct and relevant perspective to a deep reasoning discussion about this question.

-In making your selection, consider not only the direct relevance of each persona’s expertise to the question
-but also the potential for unique insights they might offer when combined.
-Look for synergies between the personas
-that could lead to a more comprehensive and multi-dimensional exploration of the topic.
-Evaluate the depth and breadth of knowledge each persona could contribute and how their viewpoints
+of interconnected knowledge and perspectives.
+Consider the depth and breadth each brings,
-might intersect or diverge in a way that enhances the discussion.

-Your goal is to assemble a trio of personas that, together, will provide a balanced, thorough,
-and insightful examination of the question at hand.
+and how their unique insights, when combined, could lead to groundbreaking explorations of the question.

 I know you'll do great!

-Question: {question}
 Available Personas: {personas}
 ```